Information

 Career potential is assessed on the following criteria:

-- The benefit for the applicant in choice of change of research environment
+- How the change of research environment benefits the applicant

-- Support and guidance of more established scientists (mentoring)
+- Available support and guidance of more established scientists (mentoring)

 The Foundation prioritises funding for applicants based in Denmark at the time of the application deadline who wish to spend most of their time in international neuroscience research groups.